-- Dr. Jean Maria Arrigo, member of the 2005 APA Presidential Task Force on Psychological Ethics and National Security.
+- Jean Maria Arrigomember of the 2005 APA Presidential Task Force on Psychological Ethics and National Security.
 She is a social psychologist and independent scholar.
 She founded the Intelligence Ethics Collection at the Hoover Institution at Stanford University, and she is a founder of the International Intelligence Ethics Association.

-In particular, the Pentagon Inspector General provides concrete evidence that techniques developed by the US military for withstanding torture are being used against the prisoners at Guantanamo.
-After 9/11, the Pentagon began using so-called behavioral science consultants, or "biscuit" teams, to advise the military on how to "break" prisoners to make them more cooperative.
+In particular, the Pentagon inspector general provides concrete evidence that techniques developed by the U.S. military for withstanding torture are being used against the prisoners at Guantanamo.
+After 9/11, the Pentagon began using so-called behavioral science consultants, or BSCT [pronounced “biscuit”] teams, to advise the military on how to “break” prisoners to make them more cooperative.

 Last year, the Pentagon reportedly moved to only using psychologists, and not psychiatrists, to help in interrogations.
 Why?
 Because the American Psychiatric Association had adopted a new policy discouraging its members from participating in those interrogations, as did the American Medical Association.
 But their counterpart, the American Psychological Association, did not.